johnfrail/100-days-of-code/log.md

 **Today's Progress**: Finished the frontend of my laravel blog site and learn how to use sass.

 **Thoughts**: Gaining interest in sass.

+### Day 22: June 19, 2019

+**Today's Progress**: Created a database for my laravel blog site and learn how to use tinker and eloquent ORM.

+**Thoughts**: ORM is very useful especially if you have no background in sql queries.